November 5th is once again upon us. In the sustained sugar rush between Halloween treats and toffee apples, children are

 - You should never mess around with fireworks; they can be deadly.
 Throwing a firework is very dangerous and you could be fined £5,000.

 - Supervise children at all times, especially when handling sparklers.
 You should make sure they’re wearing gloves, holding the sparklers at arm’s length and that any long hair is tied back.
-A popular trick is to stick the sparkler in a carrot to make it easier and safer to hold!
-There needs to be buckets of water within easy reach.
+A popular trick is to stick the sparkler in a carrot to make it easier and safer to hold.
+Fully extinguish sparklers in a bucket of water before throwing them away.

 Think about your pets